Restruder 9/17/2023 – 9/23/2023 Updates

 Restruder 10/29/2023 – 11/5/2023 Updates

 This week I mainly looked into the accuracy of the filament diameter sensor code.
 This was done to see if the sensor was accurate enough to be able to and to see if I could improve the accuracy.
-I ended up changing the calibration of the code to imporve the accuracy of the sensor.
-I ended getting a consistent error of + or – 0.02 mm.
+I ended up changing the calibration of the code to improve the accuracy of the sensor.
+I ended up getting a consistent error of + or – 0.02 mm.
 Which is an improvement from before.

-Current calibration that I gotten
+Current Calibration that I Gotten

 float converter(float x) {